Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Experiments and Results

 Table~\ref{tab:domainnet_incremental} shows the results on the DomainNet dataset, which we compare with TAPS \cite{wallingford2022task} and Adashare \cite{sun2020adashare}.
 Again, using FTN, we significantly outperform comparison methods along the required parameters (rank-40 needs ~25.22 million parameters only).
 Also, FTN rank-40 attains better top-1\% accuracy on the Infograph and Real domain, while it attains similar performance on all other domains.
 On DomainNet with resnet-34 and Imagenet-to-Sketch with resnet-50 backbone, the rank-1 low-rank tensors require only 16,291 and 49,204 parameters per task, respectively.
-We have shown additional experiments on this dataset under a joint optimization setup in the supplementary material.
+We have shown additional experiments on this dataset under a joint optimization setup in section 4 of the supplementary material.

-\textbf{Analysis on rank.} We showed the effect of rank on FTNs by performing experiments with multiple ranks on both datasets.
+\textbf{Analysis on rank.} We create low-rank tensors ($\Delta W$) as a summation of $R$ rank-1 tensors.
+We hypothesize that increasing $R$ increases the expressive power of low-rank tensors.
+Our experiments confirm this hypothesis, where increasing the rank improves the performance, enabling more challenging task/domain adaptation.
 Figure~\ref{fig:AccuracyvsLowranks} shows the accuracy vs. ranks plot, where we observe a trend of performance improvement as we increase the rank from 1 to 50 on the ImageNet-to-Sketch and from 1 to 40 on the DomainNet dataset.
-Also, not all domains need a high rank, as Figure~\ref{fig:AccuracyvsLowranks} shows that the Flowers and Cars domain attains good accuracy at rank 20 and 15, respectively.
+In addition, we observe that some domains do not require high ranks.
+Particularly, the Flowers and Cars domains attain good accuracy at ranks 20 and 15, respectively.
 We can argue that, unlike prior works \cite{guo2019spottune, li2016revisiting}, which consume the same task-specific module for easy and complex tasks, we can provide different flexibility to each task.
-Also, in supplementary material, we have a heatmap plot showing the adaption of low-rank tensor at every layer upon increasing the rank. \
+Also, we can add as many different tasks as we want by adding independent low-rank factors for each task (with a sufficiently large rank).
+In supplementary material, we present a heatmap that shows the adaption of the low-rank tensor at every layer upon increasing the rank.
+Section 2 of the supplementary materials shows an additional experiment to demonstrate the effect on performance with different numbers of low-rank factors.